JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 > Error 400: invalid_request
 >
 > Missing required parameter: client_id

-## Error due to use of gcc 9.3
-> *../../zen/legacy_compiler.h:10:14: fatal error: numbers: No such file or directory 10 | #include <numbers> //C++20*

-For FreeFileSync 10.25 and later, you need gcc 10.1 and using gcc 9.3 will give you the above erro

 ## Error due to missing shared libraries
 > *./FreeFileSync_armv7l: error while loading shared libraries: libssl.so.3: cannot open shared object file: No such file or directory*